More results...

 Legacy and Influence

-Though largely self-taught, Scarampella’s work had lasting influence.
-His only known apprentice, Gaetano Gadda, continued the Mantuan tradition into the mid-20th century.
+Scarampella’s work had a lasting influence.
+His only known apprentice, Gaetano Gadda, continued the Mantuan school tradition of violin making into the mid-20th century.
 Instruments by Gadda that were made under Scarampella’s supervision – or bear his stylistic imprint – are sometimes misattributed, adding complexity (and confusion) to the Scarampella market.

 Scarampella’s relatively limited output, combined with the robust tonal quality of his violins, has made them a favorite among soloists and collectors alike.
 Today, a fine example commands six-figure prices at auction, and demand continues to grow among those who seek instruments of great character and honest craftsmanship.